02900/character-creator/docs/prompt.md

 To generate an image:

-> Provide a JSON payload following the structure above.
+> Do not ask questions or clarifications.
+> Just process the input and generate an illustration
 > All drawings must be clean line art only — no shading or grayscale — and suitable for coloring books.
 Only use lines, no color.